-Of my five children, Jacob is the one who shows a deep-down interest in agriculture.
-He happily takes exclusive care of our flock of laying hens.
-He also carefully watches the herd of beef cattle pasturing at our place, and is quick to help in the garden.
-Last spring he started asking about grain: Where does it come from?
+Of my five children, Jacob is the one who showed the greatest interest in agriculture.
+He’s in vet school now, but he happily took exclusive care of our flock of laying hens when he was here.
+When he’s visiting back home Jake also enjoys spending time with the herd of beef cattle pasturing at our place, and has always been quick to help in the garden.
+One spring, when he was about 10, he started asking about grain: Where does it come from?
 What kind of plant does it grow on?
 What does grain look like?
-What better way to answer all these questions than to grow a little wheat the old fashioned way.
+What better way to answer all these questions than to grow a little wheat the old fashioned way, harvesting it by hand.
 Here’s how we did it.

 After tilling about 600 sq. ft. of our garden, I handed Jake a bag of hard red spring wheat seed and showed him how to use our hand-crank seeder.
-It didn’t take long for the patch to turn green.
-“Wheat sure grows strong, doesn’t it dad!”
+He broadcast the seed, when raked soil over them, and it didn’t take long for the patch to turn green.
+“Wheat sure grows strong, doesn’t it Dad!”
+That’s certainly true.
+Wheat is a very vigorous plant.
 The only thing more thrilling than seeing the vigor of young grain growing is to see a young person experience that thrill for the first time.

 As the patch came into head, Jacob learned that young grain makes a delicious snack.
 Pick it, roll off the chaff, blow it away and eat.
 He couldn’t get enough of it.